aquasecurity/trivy-operator/docs/crds/infraassessment-report.md

 # Kubernetes InfraAssessmentReport

-An instance of the InfraAssessmentReport represents checks performed by configuration auditing tools, such as [Trivy], against a Kubernetes infra core components (etcd,apiserver,scheduler,controller-manager and etc) setting and configuration.
+An instance of the InfraAssessmentReport represents checks performed by [Trivy], against a Kubernetes infra core components (etcd,apiserver,scheduler,controller-manager and etc) setting and configuration.

-The performed checks are based on the k8s [cis-benchmarks](https://www.cisecurity.org/benchmark/kubernetes) controls and more For example, check that api-server `Ensure that the --authorization-mode argument is not set to AlwaysAllow`.
+The performed checks are based on the k8s [cis-benchmarks](https://www.cisecurity.org/benchmark/kubernetes) controls and more.

+For example, check that api-server `Ensure that the --authorization-mode argument is not set to AlwaysAllow`.

 Each report is owned by the underlying Kubernetes object and is stored in the same namespace, following the